 Step 1 : Understand the requirement

 The first step is the most important one.
 You should try to understand what exactly is the requirement for Teradata.
 Why is Teradata used in the project ?
-Is it used as the centralized Data Warehouse solution or it just have few applications running in it.
+Is it used as the centralised Data Warehouse solution or it just have few applications running in it.
 Is it used for end to end DWH solution which is Sourcing Data from different SOURCES and maintains a huge volume data warehouse?
 Is it used for running few complex applications which were not performing well in existing data warehouse which is using some other RDBMS like Oracle, Sybase, SQL Server etc. Is it used for some security feature where the main data is stored in some other RDBMS however only the sensitive data is present in Teradata ?
 Is it the domain specific DATA MODEL like FSLDM which Teradata suggests resulted in Teradata as data warehouse too.
 Understanding the real reason behind using the Teradata is very important as it will filter down the possible roles and work which you may expect while working on it.

 Step 2: Understanding your role

-Step 3 : Know the topics
+Step 3 : Know the various topics

 Now you know Teradata requirement in the project and the role you may be required to play, next comes the topics to cover.
 I will try to list down all possible Teradata topics and you may pick it one by one as per your priority.